On the day of the big 2019 election win for Boris Johnson, the Tories, and every Leaver in Britain, Katie Hopkins tweeted the following:

 University-educated intellectuals have long been the programmers of socialism’s ideological software, and but until recently, “workers” made up a large portion of its rank and file.
 Increasingly, this is no longer so.
 The average lefty today is richer, more likely to have a post-graduate degree, and less likely to hold what were long considered “working-class” jobs.
 Of course, the left continues to have a constituency among high-school dropouts, felons, welfare recipients, and—a perennial target since Tammany Hall—recent immigrants.
 But, other than being electoral vassals, these groups play little role in the intellectual life of the left.
 And beyond the subsistence-level crumbs and platitudes they are fed, they benefit very little from the redistribution machine the left has erected in place of once-limited government.

 To show just how far the left has traveled away from Marx’s original proletariat-bourgeoisie dichotomy, “proles” is now an elitist term of derision.
 And, increasingly, “left” and “elite” are becoming roughly synonymous.
 Today’s poster-child member of the left isn’t a union electrician living in the heartland.
 It’s power-players flying to Davos in private jets, squawking about how the rest of us need to lower our standard of living.
-It’s a tenured college professor toeing the party line on “climate change” to keep the grant dollars flowing.
+It’s a tenured college researcher toeing the party line on “climate change” to keep the grant dollars flowing.
 It’s Hollywood actors and the heads of large corporations.
 It’s a loft-dwelling unemployed programmer with a man-bun calling everyone outside of city limits a “racist.”

 A New Movement